The Complete Packing List For Staying Warm in Southern Utah This Winter

 Emergency Kit (Driving)

-Although a warm room at the end of day traipsing around the wintery red rock desert is a thing of beauty, it is entirely possible to camp your way across the land.
-Campsites on public lands and within the national parks are easily found during the winter season.
+Although a warm room at the end of a day spent traipsing around the wintry red rock desert is a thing of beauty, it is entirely possible to camp your way across the land.
+Campsites on public lands and within national parks are easily found during the winter season.
 And many Southern Utah parks are certified as International Dark Sky Parks, making them perfect for winter stargazing.
+(Read: Winter in Southern Utah Like a Local)

 Note, however, that developed campgrounds in the higher elevations of the national forest are seasonal, typically open May through October.